jrmarino/AdaBase/drop_table.md

 when_exists : Boolean := False; cascade : Boolean := False)</h3>
 <p>The procedure constructs and an appropriate and potentially driver-specific
 query to drop a table in the connected database.
-Existence checks and cascading deletions only occur if explicitly requested</p>
+Existence checks and cascading deletions only occur if explicitly requested.
+Multiple tables can be dropped simulaneously by separating them with commas (however this is not supported by all drivers, so it's more portable to issue multiple single table query_drop_table commands).</p>

 <pre class="code">
 with AdaBase;